yodertv/Reminders/doc/readme.txt

 - Tested quite a bit on Linda's local net.
 Did not encounter (Bug#17) did git dublicate ID (Bug#18) once.
 - Solved:
 	(Bug#9) New route version doesn't route reloading.
 History and list pages fail.
 Adds list to (Bug#7) (Bug#7) With new angular and locationProvider fails to reload history page.
-Not solved by redirecting to /#history and /#list.
+Solved by redirecting to /#history and /#list.

 // Work to do in this release
 - Let's get some kind of test going
 - Let's do a nodejitsu deployment

 // Known bugs next Bug#19